Dr Job Fransen

 Conference (1 outputs)

-Smith MR, Fransen J, Coutts AJ, 'The effects of three cognitively demanding tasks on psychological and performance indicators of cognitive fatigue' (2014)
+Smith MR, Fransen J, Coutts AJ, 'The effects of three cognitively demanding tasks on psychological and performance indicators of cognitive fatigue', Amsterdam, The Netherlands (2014)

 Number of supervisions

 |2017||PhD||Development of Valid Performance Testing Protocols for Mountain Bikers||PhD (Exercise & Sport Science), Faculty of Science, The University of Newcastle||Co-Supervisor|